wadehall/advdb-hw2/README.md

 <br/>

-In the result table, we can find that MySQL and KDB with covering index both had better performance than without a covering index.
-And their decrease ratios indicated that both of them are likely to satisfy this rule of thumb.
-The reason of the increase of performance may be that adding a covering index will enable the database to satisfy all requested columns in a query without performing a further lookup into the clustered index.
+According to the above results, we noticed that MySQL and KDB with covering index can both improve their query performance significantly.
+And this conclusion are applied to both data distributions.
+This is because having a covering index can help a query to get the requested columns in the index without conducting a further lookup into the clustered index.

-To make the statement more precisely, we can modify like this:
+Therefore, we can adjust the statement as follows:

-If some of the columns will be queried frequently, it's better to create a covering index on these columns to improve the query performance.
+It would be better to leverage a covering index on the columns that we will query frequently to improve performance significantly.

 <br/>
 <br/>